 Dracunculiasis (guinea-worm disease)

-- Dracunculiasis is a crippling parasitic disease on the verge of eradication, with only 126 cases reported in 2014.
+- Dracunculiasis is a crippling parasitic disease on the verge of eradication, with only 22 human cases reported in 2015.

-- The disease is transmitted exclusively when people who have little or no access to improved drinking water sources swallow stagnant water contaminated with parasite-infected water-fleas (cyclops) that carry infective guinea-worm larvae.
+- The disease is usually transmitted when people who have little or no access to improved drinking water sources swallow stagnant water contaminated with parasite-infected water-fleas (cyclops) that carry infective guinea-worm larvae.

 - From the time infection occurs, it takes between 10–14 months for the cycle to complete until a mature worm emerges from the body.

-Dracunculiasis (more commonly known as guinea-worm disease) is a crippling parasitic disease caused by Dracunculus medinensis, a long, thread-like worm.
+Dracunculiasis (commonly known as guinea-worm disease) is a crippling parasitic disease caused by Dracunculus medinensis - a long, thread-like worm.
 It is transmitted exclusively when people drink stagnant water contaminated with parasite-infected water fleas.

 Scope of the problem